arcee-ai/mergekit/docs/create_a_merge_method.md

 Module inputs retain their parameter autograd connections, just like dictionaries of live tensors.
 Use `torch.no_grad()` when you do not need to record merge operations.

-`merge_state_dicts` promotes floating inputs independently for each weight.
-Matching bfloat16 inputs remain bfloat16; float16 with bfloat16 promotes to float32, as does bfloat16 with float32.
-Float64 inputs promote the group to float64.
-Pass
-`dtype=torch.bfloat16` to explicitly cast inputs, or `out_dtype=torch.bfloat16` to cast only the merged outputs.
-Both options leave non-floating buffers unchanged.
-The YAML and raw-PyTorch adapters use the corresponding string-valued `dtype` and `out_dtype` settings.
-Explicit input casts may happen during loading, before device transfer.
-These dtype options and promotion rules also apply to `merge_tensors` and direct method calls.
-Pass algorithm parameters in the `parameters` mapping.
+`dtype=torch.bfloat16` casts floating inputs before merging;
+`out_dtype=torch.bfloat16` casts only the merged outputs.
+Both leave non-floating buffers unchanged.
+If `dtype` is omitted, inputs are promoted independently for each weight.
+These options also apply to `merge_tensors` and direct method calls.
+See [Merge Configuration](../README.md#merge-configuration) for promotion and computation precision rules; YAML and raw-PyTorch configurations use string-valued dtype names.

 ## Batches